First Day of Class

-- Describe the pre-requisites so that students will know if they are ready to take your course.
+- Describe the course pre-requisites (and where to refresh and prepare themselves if they are not confident on the strength of their foundation).
 This also helps you identify students for whom you may need to provide additional support.

 - Offer advice on how to succeed in your course.
 Where possible, illustrate your advice with past student works or performances.

-Come prepared to address common student concerns, such as:
+- Come prepared to address common student concerns, such as the following:

-- What is your stand on punctuality, attendance, missed or late work, academic integrity, eating in class, and laptop use?
+- What is your stand on punctuality, attendance, missed or late work, academic integrity, and laptop use?

 - What are the required readings?
 Where are they available?